SuDoc Classification System

 1. Do a subject search in ProfSearch or the Library Catalog

-Record found will have a Call Number beginning with DOC. or Electronic Resources DOC.
+(a) Record found will have a Call Number beginning with DOC. (if received between 2010 and 2015)

 2. Check Catalog of Government Publication (CGP) (below) --- OR from Library Homepage --- Click on E-Resources, then letter C